SocialHarvest/harvester/README.md

 ## Configuration

 You'll need to create a JSON file for configuring Social Harvest.
-Ensure this configuration file is named ```social-harvest-conf.json```
-(unless you pass another location and name when running Social Harvest).
+Ensure this configuration file is named ```social-harvest-conf.json``` and sits next to the binary Go built or next to the main.go file (unless you pass another location and name when running Social Harvest).

 For an example configuration, see ```example-conf.json```